apotheon/vortex/docs/language_reference.md

 When working with blocks, writing `->` constantly can feel superfluous and decrease readability.
 You can omit it in such cases.

+You can also avoid the arrow after `else` even if there is no block.
+That makes it convenient to do "else if".
+However, when working with expressions in the `else` you'll typically want it (as a separator).
 #### Loop expressions
     loop_expr ::= 'while' expr expr_branch | 'do' expr_branch 'while' expr
                 | 'for' ident_list 'in' expr expr_branch